Wildlife Tracking and other Non-Invasive Research Methods

 Designed to detect and study wildlife without needing to actually handle or even observe directly, non-invasive research methods provide safe, cost effective, and accessible methods to answer many contemporary wildlife research and management questions.
 They also provide some of the most effective and engaging field-based educational experience for training in wildlife biology and ecological concepts.
 David works primarily with three categories of field methods: wildlife tracking, remote camera traps, and genetic sample collection.

-Found in the Traditional Ecological Knowledge basis of most cultures around the world, interpreting the indirect evidence (tracks and signs) left behind by wildlife continues to be a fundamental field skill in the modern fields of wildlife research and management, hunting, and environmental education.
+Found in the Traditional Ecological Knowledge of many cultures around the world, interpreting the indirect evidence (tracks and signs) left behind by wildlife continues to be a fundamental field skill in the modern fields of wildlife research and management, hunting, and environmental education.

 Remote Camera Traps